elastic/apm-agent-python/docs/reference/api-reference.md

 apm_agent_python: ga 1.0.0
 ```

 Instruments libraries automatically.
 This includes a wide range of standard library and 3rd party modules.
 A list of instrumented modules can be found in `elasticapm.instrumentation.register`.
-This function should be called as early as possibly in the startup of your application.
+This function should be called as early as possible in the startup of your application.
 For [supported frameworks](/reference/supported-technologies.md#framework-support), this is called automatically.
 Example:

 ```python
 import elasticapm